riboseinc/jekyll-theme-open-project/README.md

   # It’s important that dash-separated permalink is used for blog posts.
   # There’re no daily or monthly blog archive pages generated.
   # Hub sites reference posts using that method, and it’s currently non-customizable.
-  # If you use `collections` configuration property, specify permalink for posts
+  # With `collections` configuration, specify permalink for posts
   # correctly as well (for an example, see https://github.com/metanorma/metanorma.org/blob/d2b15f6d8c4cea73d45ad899374845ec38348ff1/_config.yml#L60).
   ```